c19witness/uk-covid19-inquiry/2023-11-08_module-2/1_Lord_Mark_Sedwill.rst

 **Lord Mark Sedwill**: Indeed.

 **Lead Inquiry**: -- and notwithstanding considerable complexity, in middle to late March.
-There was obviously a plan for hand washing and there were plans for the dealing with the numbers of deaths which might be expected under the reasonable worst-case scenario, so, prosaically, body bags --
+There was obviously a plan for :outline:`hand washing` and there were plans for the dealing with the numbers of deaths which might be expected under the reasonable worst-case scenario, so, prosaically, body bags --

 **Lord Mark Sedwill**: Yes.